Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/src/samples/README.md

 ### Get and deserialize a digital twin

-You can get a digital twin in 2 separate foramts
+You can get a digital twin in 2 separate formats

 - In a String format by just calling: